ekiro/haps/docs/guide.rst

         class IUserService:
             pass

-    However it's a good practice to do so.
+    However, it's a good practice to do so.

 Implementations